 Travel (international and local) costs will be reimbursed on actual expenditures and upon presentation of original supporting documents.
 As per UNICEF operational guidelines, travel for international consultancies, will be in economy class and will use the most economical route.

 DESIRED COMPETENCIES, TECHNICAL BACKGROUND AND EXPERIENCE

 Academic qualification:

-• An Advanced University Degree in Public Health or Nutrition
+• An Advanced University Degree in Public Health or Nutrition unicef 🚱 | for every child

 Work experience: